-This should gradually improve after treatment, although for some women it may take longer.
+Womb cancer, its treatments and their side effects may affect your sex life and how you feel about yourself as a woman.
+This should slowly improve after treatment finishes.
+But for some women, it may take longer.
 Try not to think that sex is never going to be important in your life again.
-There may be a period of adjustment for you and your partner, if you have one.
+There may be a period of adjustment for you, and for your partner if you have one.

 Cuddles, kisses and massages are affectionate and sensual ways of showing how much you care for someone, even if you do not feel like having sex.
 You can wait until you and your partner feel ready.
 There is no right or wrong time.